codio/tutorial_yo_angular/annotations.md

     npm ERR!     /home/codio/workspace/npm-debug.log
     npm ERR! not ok code 0

-If you do see these errors, close the terminal window and re open to then run `bower install` and when completed `npm install`
+If you do see these errors, close the terminal window and re open to then run `bower install`.

 @annotation:tour
 #Explore the File Tree